angular/angular/aio/content/guide/http.md

 performs assertions against those requests, and finally provides responses by "flushing" each expected request.

-At the end, tests may verify that the app has made no unexpected requests.
+At the end, tests can verify that the app has made no unexpected requests.

 <div class="alert is-helpful">